Introduction

 file, that will be deployed to your iDevice.

-If you want (or need) to use a pre-packaging script for your app, create a script that will make the necessary changes to this directory, and instruct the builder to call it here.
+If you need to use a pre-packaging script for your app, create a script that will make the necessary changes to this directory, and instruct the builder to call it.
 To find out which change(s) are needed, you must refer to your plugins' documentation.

-Here's an example of a fictious pre-packaging script, called MyCoolApp-prepkg.bat
+Here's an example of a fictious pre-packaging script (and thus not applicable to your project), called MyCoolApp-prepkg.bat

 :

-file that's in the main directory where the iOS Project Builder was installed.
-Basically, you call it with the path to an Xcode project generated by Unity, your signer identity string, and a couple of options to tell whether you want it to produce an .ipa file, a .deb file, or both, and whether you want to deploy the app to your device directly.
+file that's in the main directory where the Project Builder was installed.
+Basically, you call it with the path to an Xcode project generated by Unity, your signer identity string, and a few options to tell whether you want it to produce an .ipa file, a .deb file, or both, whether you want to deploy the app to your device directly, etc.

 Invoke it with build.cmd /?

 to see the full list of command-line options, and to learn more about what is a signer identity string in the context of this builder.
-An example could look like this:
+An example of command-line invokation could look like this:

 Extra magic: in the Xcode project builder UI, if you hit the Build button while holding the Shift key pressed, the build log will output a lot of debug info.
 The first line will be the full invokation of build.cmd